Sharad24/Epileptic-Seizure-Detection/README.md

 # Epileptic-Seizure-Detection

-This repository has the code for the project on Deep Learning for identification of seizures on Epilepsy diagnosed patients.
+This repository has the code for the project on Deep Learning for identification of abnormal EEG on Epilepsy diagnosed patients.

 ### To do: